yangyuegly/rafttt/README.md

 - TestClientInteraction_Partition: test client interaction with partitioned cluster; make sure client cannot successfuly send a request to a partitioned follower, and logs are replicated once the partition healed.
 - TestClientInteraction_Cached_Request: duplicate client request to leader
 - TestShutDown:Make sure that follower can shutdown and recover without disturbing the cluster.
+- Test_CacheReply_WO_Processed: test if the node can respond to duplicate request before the log is processed.